 - Students worked in groups to research historical African American residents of Louisa County and used Story Maps to create digital maps.

-Course description: In these sections of SPAN 3020 and SPAN 3030, you will have the opportunity to grapple with advanced grammatical and writing skills while you read and discuss selected works by representative Latin American authors that have used writing as a tool for social justice and change, and by participating in a community engagement project.
+Have you ever wondered what kinds of change could you enact with more proficient Spanish writing skills?
+In this section of SPAN 3020, you will have the opportunity to grapple with advanced grammatical and writing skills while you read and discuss selected works by representative Latin American authors that have used writing as a tool for social justice and change, and by participating in a community engagement project.
 In this course, in addition to completing 15-18 hours of volunteer work with a local organization in the fields of immigration and education, health, or social work, you will deliberately use advanced grammatical forms to construct meaning and will produce texts in which grammar and meaning interact to lead to effective writing in Spanish.
-For a full description, visit the UVA CCE website.

 - In years past, Esther has worked with Madison House to have her students placed in volunteer positions with their Latinx and Migrant Aid program, and with Max Luna for placements in the Latino Health Initiative.
 For the fall 2020 semester, many of Esther’s students were able to participate in Madison House’s new virtual tutoring program, created in partnership with Albemarle County Public School and with the Equity Center.
 UVa students provided support for Spanish speaking students learning in person and remotely.